trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/adding-removing-liquidity.md

    const tzBtcContract = await $store.Tezos.wallet.at(tzbtcAddress);
    ```

-1. As with the operation to swap tzBTC to XTZ, the transaction to add liquidity requires multiple operations.
+1. As with the transaction to swap tzBTC to XTZ, the transaction to add liquidity requires multiple steps.
-You could use a Taquito batch operation as in the swap function, but to illustrate a different way of bundling the operations, the `addLiquidity` function batches operations in this way:
+You could use a Taquito batch operation as in the swap function, but to illustrate a different way of bundling the transactions, the `addLiquidity` function passes transactions to the `batch` method as an array:

    ```typescript
    const batch = $store.Tezos.wallet.batch([